FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 <img className="favorite" src={dog} alt={dog} />
 ```

 This is going to load the image and the link of the dog object for each iteration, providing the `dog` link to the `src` attribute to render the image.
-Another important detail is that when you do this kind of iteration React waits for a unique key attribute in the root element.Thats why the`<div key={index} className="col s4 thumb">` has the `key` property included.
+Another important detail is that when you do this kind of iteration React waits for a unique key attribute in the root element.
+Thats why the`<div key={index} className="col s4 thumb">` has the `key` property included.

 The following code shows the delete icon.
-This icon is going to trigger a function that removes an element of the `dogs` array.But for now this element is disabled because we need to focus on showing our favorite dogs list.
+This icon is going to trigger a function that removes an element of the `dogs` array.
+But for now this element is disabled because we need to focus on showing our favorite dogs list.

 ```js
 <i className="material-icons superdi-icon red-text">do_not_disturb_on</i>